CanopyTax/webpack-system-register/README.md

 ## Features
 - `System.import` webpack apps.
-- load systemjs dependencies into webpack apps.
+- load systemjs dependencies into webpack apps, by excluding those dependencies from the webpack bundle and declaring them as SystemJS dependencies.
 - export variables from webpack apps into systemjs apps.

 ## Usage